+?
 DO YOU HAVE FINANCIAL AID?

-We offer financial aid to eligible students enrolled in eligible programs, and flexible payment plans for all courses with tuition over \$3,000.
-Our Student Accounts Technician can discuss financial aid and payment plan options with you.
-For financial aid assistance, please call (951) 826-4SCE (4723).
+School of Career Education offers financial aid to eligible students.
+We are approved for Pell, Stafford Loans, Cal-Grant, and Veteran's Benefits.
+The school has payment plans for all courses with tuition over \$3000.00.
+Our Financial aid department can discuss financial aid and payment plan options with you.
+Please email scefinancialaid@rcoe.us or call 951.826-4SCE (4723) for financial aid assistance.